 After learning that some children were unable to attend public schools due to living in extreme poverty or being born with medical needs, LWB decided to bring education directly to the kids through its Believe in Me schools.
-These schools serve children both in orphanages and rural villages and open their minds to the joy of learning.
+These schools and education centers serve children both in orphanages and rural villages and open their minds to the joy of learning.

 Secondary and higher education

 We believe every child who dreams of higher education should have the opportunity to reach their full potential.
 LWB has provided both high school and college support to over a thousand teens from both orphanages and rural villages.

 Tuition assistance is provided for orphaned children to attend local schools and receive educational opportunities.

 Early childhood development

 LWB’s Sokhem and Rangsei Early Childhood Development Centers in Cambodia provide a safe daycare and early childhood development program for infants and toddlers in a region known for child trafficking.
 Another of our early childhood centers is found in Guatemala to help the children in this region get a healthy start in life.

 LWB has created a special education program for children living and working at a local landfill in western Cambodia.
 Before our involvement, the children would scavenge through mounds of garbage each day, searching for recyclables to sell.
 This is very dangerous work as they are exposed to toxic fumes, rusty metal, and even medical waste.
 Through this special program, LWB provides transportation each day for the children to be picked up and taken to our schools, where they can receive an education, as well as hot school lunches and access to medical care.